rfielding/principia/README.md

 We always launch some sidecars, that are analagous to sshd daemons.
 We are running a simple example in package edge.

+> !!!
+Docker command line should not have to run as root.

 ```bash
 (cd edge && go test)
 ```